 We are based in Christchurch, New Zealand.
-We do not have premises of our own but instead have our dedicated volunteers working from home.
+We do have a private intake center but predominately have our dedicated volunteers working from home.
 All of our rescued cats and kittens are cared for by our volunteer fosterers in their own homes.

 What is ‘No Kill’?

 This means that no cat or kitten that enters our care will be put to sleep simply because it is deemed ‘unfriendly’ or ‘non-adoptable’.
 However, in extreme causes where a cat is sick and suffering and there isn’t hope of a treatment or if the treatment itself will put the cat through more pain than we feel is justified, we are sometimes forced to make the more humane decision to euthanise.
 Cat Rescue Christchurch is proud to have a no kill policy.

 What is Trap Neuter Return?

 One increasingly popular option is to spay/neuter (desex) stray cats and then return them to the location where they were found.
 These programs are known as trap neuter return (TNR).
 The fact that a cat is in good condition is considered evidence that it has a source of food and shelter; essentially it already has a “home” in the community and is likely to continue to do well if it is returned to that home.
 Desexing improves the health and welfare of cats and reduces problematic behaviours such as fighting, vocalising and of course, reproducing.
 Please see our TNR page for more information.

 It helps to reduce populations of homeless cats by preventing new litters.
 It also helps to eliminate problems caused by homeless cats in the community, such as territorial spraying, fighting and mating.
 Cats that have been desexed show an improvement in health because they are no longer having litter after litter of kittens, and are fighting less.